Radiation pressure backaction on a hexagonal boron nitride nanomechanical resonator: Main text

 where $g = \sqrt{n_\mathrm{p}}g_0$ is the dispersive optomechanical coupling strength, $n_\mathrm{p}$ the circulating probe photon number inside the cavity and $g_0 = G x_\mathrm{zpf}$ the single-photon coupling strength.
 The mechanical linewidth experiences a shift as well $\Gamma_\mathrm{m} = \Gamma_0 + \Gamma_\mathrm{opt}$, with $\Gamma_\mathrm{opt}$ the optomechanical damping.
 Considering negligible dissipative coupling, the latter reads\cite{biancofiore2011}

 In Figure~\ref{dynback} we demonstrate dynamical backaction by measuring the optical spring effect (Figure~\ref{dynback}b) and optomechanical damping (Figure~\ref{dynback}c) of the hBN mechanical mode in Fig.~\ref{calib}.
 We scan the probe frequency across the cavity resonance using a constant probe power of $P_\mathrm{p} = \SI{11}{\micro\watt}$.
 For each probe detuning, we extract the circulating probe photon number $n_\mathrm{p}$ inside the cavity from its transmission and measure the thermomechanical spectrum.
 We obtain the effective mechanical resonance frequency $\Omega_\mathrm{m}$ and effective linewidth $\Gamma_\mathrm{m}$ by fitting Eq.~\ref{sx} to the spectra.
-The circulating probe photon number (blue dots, Fig.~\ref{dynback}a) follows the expected Lorentzian shape characteristic from an optical resonance.
-The Lorentzian fit (solid line, Fig.~\ref{dynback}a) reveals a loaded cavity linewidth of $\kappa/2\pi = \SI{40.4\,(5)}{\mega\hertz}$ and finesse of $\mathcal{F}=88700$.
+The circulating probe photon number (Fig.~\ref{dynback}a) appears to be nonlinear and is asymmetric with respect to the probe detuning.
+Starting from positive detunings, the photon number increases in a Lorentzian-fashion until $\Delta_\mathrm{p}/2\pi =\qty{35}{\mega\hertz}$.
+Then, it increases almost linearly until reaching its maximum at $\Delta_\mathrm{p}/2\pi =0$.
+After that, it drops with decreasing detuning according to a Lorentzian trend.
+This behavior indicates the presence of a nonlinearity in the system that we will discuss in the next paragraphs.